suminus/pfc_marker/README.md

 # pfc_marker

-pfc_marker
-import edls (cmx3600) and dvs clipster-timelines as clip-frame-markers
+pfc_marker imports edls (cmx3600) and dvs clipster-timelines as clip-frame-markers

 into a existing pfclean-timeline.